xinehc/melon/README.md

    </tbody>
 </table>

 Tested on MacBook Pro 2021, Apple M1 Max, 64 GB memory, macOS Sonoma.
 Melon v0.1.0, NCBI database (ver.
 2023-07-31) and Kraken database (ver.
 2023-06-05).
 Mean genome size is in unit of Mb.
 ARG abundance is in unit of copies per cell (exlcuding multidrug ARGs).
+Real time and peak resident set size are measured with `time`.